riverbed/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 ## Prerequisites
 1. A host with Docker installed, probably a Linux host, and sufficient access to run create and run Docker containers
-2. A NetProfiler with credentials available for a user able to create and modify Host Groups
+2. A NetProfiler with OAuth credentials available for a user able to create and modify Host Groups (Administration > OAuth Access)
 3. Access to a Cisco ACI APIC with suitable credentials

 ## Workflow description